 It is time to heal.

-Are other things of more importance?
+Are other matters more important?

 The inflammatory pain made stress, tension and overburdening in my body more obvious and thus easier to eliminate.

-As long as I did not recognize this chance, I resigned to trying to heal and, in the absence of any other solution, had accepted medication as a constant companion.
+As long as I did not recognise this chance, I resigned to trying to heal and, in the absence of any other solution, had accepted medication as a constant companion.
 In addition, I felt my life was meaningful and satisfying because my rheumatoid arthritis was by no means all that made me special.
 Resignation relating to healing can lead to the momentous attempt to integrate the disease as an integral part of one’s life.
 You get used to it.
 You settle in.
-You rationalize: I’m already doing everything possible.
+You rationalise: I’m already doing everything possible.
 My actions are reasonable.
 It’s the only, right and best thing I can do in my situation.
 And so I was caught up in an inner hamster wheel.

 This doesn’t mean that a life with rheumatoid arthritis isn’t worth living.
 Because it is.
 In passing on my experience, I am only trying to describe how I managed to heal RA.